aimwts/Taas/README.md

 2. Follow instructions at above website.
 Your Mac PC will run Windows 7 in virtual machine environment.
 3. Now, you can follow instructions from Windows 7 PC.

-There is a test program example directory: MIPI_RFFE_demo for your reference.
+There is a test program example directory: MIPI_RFFE_demo1 (current TestStand version) for your reference.
 Duble click MIPI_RFFE_demo.sln to lauch program.
+(Note: MIPI_REFE_demo directory is for newer TestStand 2012 version)